GoogleCloudPlatform/artifact-registry-npm-tools/README.md

 3. Use one of these below options to run the script

-    1. Run the script outside of the directory containing the target npmrc file
+    1. Run the module outside of the directory containing the target npmrc file

         `$ npx google-artifactregistry-auth [path/to/.npmrc]`

-    2. Include the binary in the scripts in package.json
+    2. Include the command in the scripts in package.json

         ```
         "scripts": {